robin0800/manjaro-tools/README.md

 2.2 Sets

-buildpkg support building from a list of ppkgbuilds Default location of sets is /etc/manjaro-tools/manjaro-tools/sets but it can be configure in the conf file.
+buildpkg supports building from a list of pkgbuilds Default location of sets is /etc/manjaro-tools/manjaro-tools/sets/pkg but it can be configure in the conf file.

 2.2.1 mkset